+Trade and other payables Amortised cost

+Borrowings Amortised cost

-Amortised cost Amortised cost Amortised cost
+Other borrowings Amortised cost

 Investments: Investments in unlisted equity instruments whose fair value cannot be reliably measured are recognised initially at investment cost.
 Any shareholder loans made are included in the investment cost.
 Where a value can be reliably measured the investment is subsequently recognised at fair value through profit and loss.
 Information about the methods and assumptions used in determining fair value is provided in Note 12.